 The King George Stakes is the pick of the bunch on Friday.
 Another short and sharp race measuring at just five furlongs, horses often pick up speeds of over 40mph as they come past the grandstand in what has to be one of the more exhilarating races of the day.

-Other notable mentions must go to the other Group 3 races, in the Oak Tree Stakes and the Glorious Stakes.
+Other notable mentions must go to the other Group races in the Thoroughbred Stakes and the Glorious Stakes.
+There is also the hotly contested Golden Mile Handicap and the marathon Goodwood Handicap.

 |Time||Race||Grade / Length|